by Rhodri C. Williams

 As a wet-behind-the-ears legal officer at the Office of the High Representative (OHR) in 1998, I was tasked with coordinating a committee to redraft the immigration and asylum law in Bosnia.
 The less memorable original Croat member moved on at some point, and rumors circulated that his replacement had a challenging wartime past.
 I recall pausing a bit over the early 1990s engagement as a ‘military engineer’ for the notorious Bosnian Croat HVO listed in his resume.
 All I can recall about the man himself from the meetings he sat in on was that he was built like a Yugoslav point guard, but seemed nervous and out of his depth.
 Despite the commonality of their current situation, it seems Mr. Coric was far less suited to his stint in politics-as-a-bolt-hole than Mr. Prlic.

 Thinking of the week’s decisions, I also recall a Saturday morning in 2004, my last spring in Sarajevo, when I found myself having an al fresco coffee at Restaurant Michele, observing the first stirrings of pedestrian life on Ferhadija’s worn cobble-stones, and leafing through Oslobodjenje.
 There was a column I wish I had clipped about one of the defendants in the current case who had just been arrested at the time, accused of ordering the destruction of the bridge in Mostar.
 Turns out his father had been the Partisan general assigned by Tito to hunt down and eliminate remaining Croat nationalists in the Mostar area after World War II.
 As a young boy, the father had walked over the Old Town bridge to school every day.
-Urbicide, fratricide and patricide, marinated in silence for half a decade and then scorched to perfection.
+Urbicide, fratricide and patricide, marinated in silence for half a century and then scorched to perfection.

 That line of Churchill’s about the Balkans producing more history than they can digest?
 I think it may be about time to let the digesting begin.
 One can only hope for the sake of all involved that the Trial Chamber in Prlic proves to be both bold and well-founded in equal measure.